A Bachelorette Loft Goes Bachelor

 Photo: Vincent Dilio

 Von der Fehr treats himself to a bit of luxury in his bedroom with Pratesi sheets.
 “I bought them at the Pratesi outlet,” he says.
 “I have a few sets by various makers, all with the classic hemstitch, which I have then painted over — those lines you see are actually hand done by me.
 I like to mess with the overly traditional feel.
 The portrait above the bed is by Sergei Sviatchenko who gifted it to me.
 He runs this fantastic website on style and substance out of Denmark called Close Up and Private.”The original photo of James Dean on the right wall is by Phil Stern.
 “It is still one of my all-time favorite images, regardless of being a James Dean fan — who isn’t?
 I completely relate to the entire emotion and feel of the image,” von der Fehr says.
-The cherrywood wall unit is by Kai Kristiansen, and above that there is a photograph by Raymond Cauchelier of Jean Seberg and Jean-Paul Belmondo during the filming of the movie, Breathless.
+The cherrywood wall unit is by Kai Kristiansen, and above that there is a photograph by Raymond Cauchetier of Jean Seberg and Jean-Paul Belmondo during the filming of the movie, Breathless.
 “He was part of the original French New Wave, having been a war photographer before meeting Jean-Luc Godard, the director of Breathless, who let Raymond become the first photographer to be allowed behind the scenes of any of his movies.
 Fun fact.”

 Photo: Vincent Dilio